-As the name suggests, these slings have a core made out of solid steel and fibre, giving it high degree of strength, flexibility and resistance.
-Wire rope slings are commonly used in construction, automobile operations, oil and gas units and even in general manufacturing.
+As the name suggests, these slings have a core made out of solid steel and fiber, giving them a high degree of strength, flexibility, and resistance.
+Wire rope slings are commonly used in construction, automobile operations, oil, and gas units, and even in general manufacturing.

 Cons: They have a low breaking strength, especially in operations where metal fatigue is a common factor.
 Also, these slings cannot be repaired or used in temperatures beyond 200°C and -40°.